CAC 40 Index France

 The theory behind such a cap is that it stops the performance of one company having too great a bearing on the CAC-40’s performance.

-A company’s CAC-40 weighting is calculated by dividing its free float market capitalisation by the total market capitalisation of the whole index.
+A company’s CAC-40 weighting is calculated by dividing its free float market capitalization by the total market capitalization of the whole index.
 At present, the largest company on the CAC-40 has a weighting of just over 10%.
+The best CAC-40 brokers will also provide this information within their product specification webpage.

 Free Float Adjusted Annual Velocity